catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 - something you do often
 - something that you might want to reuse in other contexts (on other columns, on other datasets)
 - a complex and discrete task (e.g., an involved multi-line transformation)
+- something you want to test?????
+- it's difficult to read

 What makes something a piece of code a *bad* candidate for modularization?
 - in plain english, it's actually more than one step (e.g., converting data types *and* dropping rows)